wcarhart/willcarh.art/README.md

 ```

 ### Understanding this respository
-This repo uses node.js to generate webpages based on HTML, CSS, and JS templates.
-When a new version of the site is generated, the `forge` utilizes `generator/generator.js` and `generator/core.js` to build valid webpages and components in `src/`.
+The _forge_ ([`forge`](https://github.com/wcarhart/willcarh.art/blob/master/forge)) generates webpages based on HTML, CSS, and JS templates.
+When a new version of the site is generated, the forge utilizes `generator/generator.js` and `generator/core.js` to build valid webpages and components in `src/`.
 It pulls templates from these directories:
 * `templates/` - template HTML files for building the webpages in `src/`
 * `js/` - template JS files to be included in `src/`
 * `snippets/` - HTML and JS snippets from which to build content, used repeatedly throughout the website